 Paul is arrested for domestic battery, a form of domestic violence.
 But his lawyer negotiates with the prosecutor, who agrees to reduce the charge to one of breaching the peace through unreasonable noise.

 Note that when a PC 415 charge gets substituted for a more serious offense:

-- the defendant often serves jail time, or pays a higher fine,
+- you often serve jail time, or pay a higher fine,

 - in exchange for the reduced charge.

 8. Are there related offenses?

 There are three crimes related to disturbing the peace.
 These are:

 - trespass – PC 602, and